ilyaGotfryd/python-learn-marathon/TESTING.md

 Let's add some fun to our TDD session:
 * install pytest-xdist package by typing `pip install pytest-xdist` in console window.
 * let pytest watch your tests and files as you change them `pytest -f tests`

+## To the exercise
+ We are going to work through a TDD Kata called String Calculator.
+The idea is to add the following suite of tests and refactor our calculator as we go along to pass all the new and old tests as we add them.

+ Implement these tests one by one, have the function fail, refactor function to pass current and all the previous tests:

+ 1) When I pass empty string into add function it returns 0
+ 2) When I pass a string with 0 into add function it returns int 0
+ 3) When I pass a string with a number into add function it returns that number as int
+ 4) When I pass two or more numbers separated by coma into the add function it returns a sum of those numbers
+ 5) When I pass a string starting with a delimiter character followed by `//` then the delimiter character is used instead of a comma and I get back an integer sum of numbers